 Today’s complex health and care systems are buckling under the pressures of chronic problems and ever-tightening resources.
 Whilst there is always optimism that some new technologies will come to the rescue, many are not adopted, do not scale and fail to realise their ambitions.
 They do not create enough of the right value to make a big enough difference.

-Whilst the basic principles and logic of co-creation are widely understood, little attempt has been made to identify and distinguish the different styles of value co-creation that companies can deploy.
-In this article, I make an attempt to address this shortcoming by defining eight styles of customer value co-creation along with a few examples of companies practising each.
+Whilst the basic principles and logic of co-creation are widely understood, little attempt has been made to identify and distinguish the different styles of co-creation that companies can deploy.
+In this article, I make an attempt to address this shortcoming by defining eight styles of customer co-creation along with a few examples of companies practising each.

 Today, organisations require advanced capabilities for understanding complex system problems, finding improvement or transformational opportunities, developing ecosystem strategy, designing compelling value propositions, and executing valued interventions.

 Design thinkers face particular challenges when seeking to intervene to improve value and outcomes in complex adaptive ecosystems such as cities, health and social care, education, energy, food production and distribution, the built and natural environment and development.
 In such systems, the root causes of problems and the origins of poor outcomes are often hard to identify and difficult to address due to their nested, interconnected and dynamic nature, as well as the fact that they consist of a diversity of humans, technologies and resources whose actions and effects are not wholly predictable.

 Despite the promise of rapid technological, medical and scientific advances, health spending is growing and increasingly wasted whilst outcomes plateau or decline.
 Patients and professionals are ever more dissatisfied whilst their expectations from new technologies, sales visits and the media rise.
 Conflict and frustration mount whilst underlying problem root causes become more deep-seated and distant from view.